 “Make no mistake, the effort to provide equitable resources is not rooted in trying to make everyone ‘happy.’
 Instead, it’s rooted in an honest effort to ensure all students can achieve success with the materials regardless of their identity.
 This means that the resources I create should uplift and amplify student experiences, without furthering inequity or mistruths.
 I found that I must consider who I am highlighting in my product, how students will engage with the resource, and if the resource can be modified for learners with special needs.” — Tanesha B Forman

 Tanesha has been an educator for 14 years and currently teaches middle school ELA.
 She has previously worked as a special education teacher for students with emotional and behavioral disabilities, as a 5th grade general education teacher, and as a director of a teacher preparation program.
 Tanesha’s experience and background move her to deeply consider inequities in education and how she can expand opportunities for her students.

 More from Tanesha:

 In this episode of the New York Times podcast Together Apart, Tanesha shares how she’s thinking about celebrating Juneteenth during distance learning.
-Also, read her perspective on creating equitable resources on the blog, and visit her TpT store, Tanesha B Forman.
+Also, read her perspective on creating equitable resources, and visit her TPT store, Tanesha B Forman.